codenotary/codenotary.io/pages/blog/lightweight-on-big-iron.md

 - Step 1: pull the original signing program or script and verify it
 - Step 2: generate checksum of his source code and set it in immudb

 Now a build-job would look almost the same.
 First, the source will be verified.
 With immudb it is also possible to look up the history.
 An object with an unclear history wouldn't be able to get into production.
+The program can then be build from the trusted source and the resulting load module has to be notarized.

 ### Example